 Noose & Monday Sunday Roast is £16.50 per person but they do run an offer for 2 Roast Dinners and a bottle of wine for £40.

-I have enjoyed a lovely Scotch rib of beef Sunday lunch at The Esslemont.
+I enjoyed a lovely Scotch rib of beef Sunday lunch at The Esslemont.
 I really like The Esslemont as a restaurant, the food is lovely and the surroundings are equally as nice.

 I went on quite a dreary day so it was lovely and warm and everything that I could want when it comes to getting a roast dinner!